 The Division also leads and participates in dedicated subspecialty care centers, including the Celiac Disease Clinic, Weight and Wellness Center, Cystic Fibrosis/Gastroenterology Clinic, and Eosinophilic Gastrointestinal Disorders Clinic.
 Our faculty head research programs in the areas of non-alcoholic fatty liver disease, eosinophilic esophagitis, inflammatory bowel disease, mucosal immunology, celiac disease, human milk oligosaccharides, weight management and obesity prevention, stem cell biology, and intestinal failure; seven division faculty members have active grant support from the National Institutes of Health.

 We participate in the pediatric gastroenterology fellowship match administered through the NRMP, and accept the common ERAS application.
-Our yearly deadline for application is December 31 for entry into the program two academic years subsequent to the initial application (e.g. December 31, 2013 deadline for entry into the program July 1, 2015).
+We follow the Fall match schedule.

 Select interview candidates for the fellowship positions are invited to visit us here in San Diego for a site visit after review of completed fellowship applications (typically in June/July with interviews in September through October).

-For all questions regarding our fellowship program or the application process, call Nicole Amato, Fellowship Program Coordinator, at 858-966-8907, or email email@example.com.
+For all questions regarding our fellowship program or the application process, please contact our fellowship program coordinator Patricia Ruiz at 858-966-8904 or PRuiz1@rchsd.org.